 I include this section because many people say that IQ doesn’t really mean anything.
 It also seems that a lot of other quotients have appeared recently, one of the better known being the EQ (emotional intelligence), and some believe that these are more important.

-It is certainly true that intelligence has many facets, and IQ alone can’t be a predictor of success (one can be highly intelligent yet not want to accomplish anything with it).
+It is certainly true that intelligence has many facets, and IQ alone can’t predict success.
+One can have a very high IQ and not put it to any good use.
 BUT, a high degree of intelligence is necessary for lasting success.
-It serves us, for example, to analyze situations and make the best possible decisions.
+We need it, for example, to analyze situations and make the best possible decisions.
 Intelligence can be defined as your ability to reason, problem solve, decide, learn & act successfully in the pursuit of your valued goals.

 Intellectual intelligence has different aspects to it.
 These aspects include, but are not limited to: amount of vocabulary, verbal comprehension, arithmetic ability, digit span (how many digits or numbers can you remember, both forwards and backwards), and spatio-visual rotation (your ability to rotate 3 dimensional objects in your head to see what they would look like from different angles).

 Here is one very important thing that psychologists have discovered: all of these facets are very highly positively correlated.
-What this means is that you can’t be good at just one of the above aspects.
-People who are good at one will usually be good at all of them.
-Contrary to popular belief, people who are good with numbers are also good with words, though it could happen that they have a lot more interest in one, rather than the other, and so excel more in one of them.
+What this means is that people who are good at one will usually be good at all of them.
+Contrary to popular belief, people who are good with numbers are also good with words, though it could come to happen that they have a lot more interest in one than the other, and so excel more in one of them.

-One classic paper by Charles Spearman that looked into this, for example, found that a student’s mathematical ability was a much better predictor of their musical ability than their pitch discrimination!
+To give a very interesting example, one classic paper by Charles Spearman that looked into this found that a student’s mathematical ability was a much better predictor of their musical ability than their pitch discrimination!

 When IQ is measured using a professionally administered test, it is a very exact measure of intelligence, which is your ability to form arguments and discuss a variety of subjects with other people, your capacity to clearly assess a situation and make the best decision, and your musical, literary and mathematical abilities, among others.
 These are all very important to success in many areas of life, including studies, career and business.
 This is why IQ really matters.